Text-to-Table: A New Way of Information Extraction: Introduction

 The approach to IE based on seq2seq has already been proposed.
-Methods for conducting individual tasks of relation extraction~\citep{zeng2018extracting,nayak2020effective}, named entity recognition~\citep{chen2018learning,yan2021unified}, and event extraction~\citep{lu2021text2event} have been developed.
-Methods for jointly performing multiple tasks of named entity recognition, relation extraction, and event extraction have also been devised~\citep{paolini2021structured}.
+Methods for conducting individual tasks of relation extraction~\citep{zeng2018extracting,nayak2020effective,DBLP:conf/emnlp/HuangTP21}, named entity recognition~\citep{chen2018learning,DBLP:conf/acl/YanGDGZQ20}, event extraction~\citep{DBLP:conf/naacl/LiJH21,DBLP:conf/acl/0001LXHTL0LC20} and role-filler entity extraction \citep{DBLP:conf/eacl/DuRC21,DBLP:conf/emnlp/HuangTP21} have been developed.
+Methods for jointly performing multiple tasks of named entity recognition, relation extraction, and event extraction have also been devised~\citep{DBLP:conf/iclr/PaoliniAKMAASXS21}.
 Most of the methods exploit suitable pre-trained models such as BERT.
 However, all the existing methods rely on pre-defined schemas for extraction.
 Moreover, their models are designed to extract information from short texts, rather than long texts, and extract information with simple structures (such as an entity and its type), rather than information with complicated structures (such as a table).

-We conduct extensive experiments on four existing table-to-text datasets.
-Experimental results show that the vanilla seq2seq model fine-tuned from BART~\citep{lewis2019bart} can outperform the state-of-the-art IE models fine-tuned from BERT~\citep{devlin2019bert,zhong2020frustratingly}.
+We conduct extensive experiments on the four datasets.
+Results show that the vanilla seq2seq model fine-tuned from BART~\citep{DBLP:conf/acl/LewisLGGMLSZ20} can outperform the state-of-the-art IE models fine-tuned from BERT~\citep{devlin2019bert,zhong-chen-2021-frustratingly}.
 Furthermore, results show that our proposed approach to text-to-table with the two techniques can further improve the extraction accuracies.
 We also summarize the challenging issues with the seq2seq approach to text-to-table for future research.

-We make the following contributions in this work: \begin{enumerate}[noitemsep] \item We propose the new task of text-to-table for IE. We derive four new datasets for the task from existing datasets. \item We formalize the task as a seq2seq problem and propose a new method within the seq2seq approach using the techniques of table constraint and table relation embeddings. \item We conduct extensive experiments to verify the effectiveness of the proposed approach. \end{enumerate}
+Our contributions are summarized as follows: \begin{enumerate}[noitemsep,partopsep=0pt,topsep=0pt,parsep=0pt] \item We propose the new task of text-to-table for IE. We derive four new datasets for the task from existing datasets. \item We formalize the task as a seq2seq problem and propose a new method within the seq2seq approach using the techniques of table constraint and table relation embeddings. \item We conduct extensive experiments to verify the effectiveness of the proposed approach. \end{enumerate}